snapbug/quant-time/README.md

 Run the `tweets.sh` script.
 This will create all the indexes, and perform all the runs.
 The indexes are destroyed as they are used, as they consume a substantial amount of diskspace.

 Finally, the `cw09b.sh` script, which will index and search the cw09b segments individually.

+At the end, the `*timings` files can be parsed for millisecond query timings, the index logs will have the index sizes, and the `*run` files can be processed by `trec_eval` to get metrics.